brainrake/consistent/README.md

 - philosophy
 - law (it's not fair if you don't know what it means, or if there are contradictions in it)
 - programming (programs crash iff they don't make sense)
-- public debate and politics (you can't be right if your argument is invalid)
+- public debate and politics (you can't be right if you don't make sense)
 - life choices (if you want to live long and free, lead a healthy lifestyle and don't commit crimes)
 - everyday human interaction

-but probably not for art or comedy In fact, everything that doesn't use logic, in a sense, is art.
+but probably not for art or comedy.
+In fact, everything that isn't expressed in a consistent formal language, in a sense, is art.

 ### To detractors